propppctl(1) ProL2TP Manual propppctl(1)

 Prints a summary of all PPP instances.
 For each instance, its name,

-er may list only the PPP instances which are up or only those which are
+user may list only the PPP instances which are up or only those which

 OPTIONS